iflytek/VLE/README.md

 Multimodal pre-trained models are trained on massive multimodal data, and they can utilize information from different modalities and perform various cross-modal tasks.

-In this repository, we introduce **VLE** (**V**isual-**L**anguage **E**ncoder), an image-text multimodal understanding model built on the pre-trained text and image encoders.
+In this repository, we introduce **VLE** (**V**ision-**L**anguage **E**ncoder), an image-text multimodal understanding model built on the pre-trained text and image encoders.
 It can be used for multimodal discriminative tasks such as visual question answering and image-text retrieval.
 Especially on the visual commonsense reasoning (VCR) task, which requires high-level language understanding and reasoning skills, VLE achieves the best performance among the public methods.

 Recently, LLMs (Large Language Models) have achieved great success and have been used for a wide range of text tasks, including translation, question answering, text summarization, etc. While LLMs are unimodal, their abilities can be leveraged for multimodal understanding tasks.
 We propose a VQA+LLM pipeline that integrates multimodal models with LLMs for the visual question answering task.
 It helps the VQA model generate more accurate and fluent answers.